kuiperzone/AvantGarde/README.md

 * It supports both a light and dark theme so as to match your desktop.
 See the application "Preferences".

-Below, Avant Garde floating in stay-on-top mode over the Visual Code IDE on Linux.
+Below, Visual Code on Linux with Avant Garde floating in stay-on-top mode to the right.
+Note, here, that the Avant Garde project explorer has been closed (to the side) so as to focus on the form while minimizing the window footprint.
+The preview will updated as changes to the AXAML are saved to file from the IDE.

 [![Avant Garde Screenshot](Media/Github-screenshot-ide.png)](Media/Github-screenshot-ide.png)